codedreams/trust/README.md

     :name "\\u003Ci\\u003EJoe\\u003C/i\\u003E"}
 ```

-The second primary way of escaping data is performed closer to the template
+The second way of escaping data is performed closer to the template
 level.
 Trust currently provides two functions for use at the template level
 - **xss** and **xss-json**